 If you’re like most of us, you feel great when you find yourself rooted in a deep, creative flow.
 Whether you’re drawing, painting, writing or whatever it is that gets your creative juices going, it’s that same feeling of calm enjoyment.
 What if I told you that meditation makes it so much easier to experience that flow?
 And that doing creative activities makes it so much easier to meditate?

 My personal experience

 First, you should know that I’m writing from personal experience.
 I’ve meditated daily for a lifetime.
-It's my clear observation that when I engage in creative efforts, something shifts and I feel just right, as if all the little pieces in the machinery that makes up Me somehow slot into position.
+It’s my observation that when I engage in creative efforts, something shifts and I feel just right, as if all the little pieces in the machinery that makes up me somehow slot into position.
 It doesn’t matter if it’s an activity I master well or something new.